hariesramdhani/kawalpemilu-visualized/README.md

 # KawalPemilu Visualized
 ![KawalPemilu Visualized](https://raw.githubusercontent.com/hariesramdhani/kawalpemilu-visualized/master/src/assets/img/docs/visualization.png)
 KawalPemilu Visualized is a data visualization of the result of Indonesia's recent election built with D3.js and KawalPemilu API.
+KawalPemilu Visualized is a static web page and the data visualizations are rendered on the client-side.
 (For more information about KawalPemilu please visit kawalpemilu.org).

 #### KawalPemilu API Information
 KawalPemilu API can be accessed via